gamesbook/pyprototypr/docs/layouts.md

 Track-based layout, where the elements are positioned on the line used to delineate a shape:

 * **RectangularTrack()** - allows elements to be placed along the border of a rectangle
 * **PolygonTrack()** - allows elements to be placed along the border of a polygon
 * **CircularTrack()** - allows elements to be placed along the circumference of a circle

-Grid-based layouts, where elements appear in two-dimensonal space:
+Grid-based layouts, where elements appear in two-dimensional space:

 * **RectangularLayout()** - allows elements to be placed at a series of differing x- and y-points with rectangular spacing; the x- and y-values will correspond to the centre of the element being placed.
 * **TriangularLayout()** - allows elements to be placed at a series of differing x- and y-points with triangular spacing; the x- and y-values will correspond to the centre of the element being placed.
 * **IrregularLayout()** - allows elements to be placed at a series of x- and y-points that are completely defined by the script- they could even be random!